src-d/okrs/sourced-okr-methodology.md

 ### Roles & responsibilities

 * Ownership of the OKR _process_ (OKRs Ambassador): @[Fernanda](http://www.github.com/gomesfernanda).
 Responsible for ensuring that everyone who will be using OKR is trained, engaged and has ongoing help and guidance (the "how").
 [Don't shoot the messenger](https://www.wikiwand.com/en/Shooting_the_messenger)!
-* Ownership of the OKR _contents_: Management and team leaders still own their OKRs (the "what") and other related artifacts.
+* Ownership of the OKR _contents_: Management and team leads still own their OKRs (the "what") and other related artifacts.
 Commitment is key.

 ### Concepts